awsdocs/aws-step-functions-developer-guide/doc_source/connect-to-resource.md

 }
 ```

-The `.sync` portion appended to the resource ARN tells Step Functions to wait for the job to complete\.
+Having the `.sync` portion appended to the resource Amazon Resource Name \(ARN\) means that Step Functions waits for the job to complete\.
 After calling AWS Batch `submitJob`, the workflow pauses\.
 When the job is complete, Step Functions progresses to the next state\.
 For more information, see the AWS Batch sample project: [Manage a Batch Job \(AWS Batch, Amazon SNS\)](batch-job-notification.md)\.

+If a task using this \(`.sync`\) service integration pattern is aborted, and Step Functions is unable to cancel the task, you might incur additional charges from the integrated service\.
+A task can be aborted if:
++ The state machine execution is stopped\.
++ A different branch of a Parallel state fails with an uncaught error\.
++ An iteration of a Map state fails with an uncaught error\.

+Step Functions will make a best\-effort attempt to cancel the task\.
+For example, if a Step Functions `states:startExecution.sync` task is aborted, it will call the Step Functions `StopExecution` API action\.
+However, it is possible that Step Functions will be unable to cancel the task\.
+Reasons for this include, but are not limited to:
++ Your IAM execution role lacks permission to make the corresponding API call\.
++ A temporary service outage occurred\.

+To see a list of what integrated services support waiting for a job to complete \(`.sync`\), see [Supported AWS Service Integrations for Step Functions](connect-supported-services.md)\.

 **Note**
-To see a list of what integrated services support waiting for a job to complete \(`.sync`\), see [Supported AWS Service Integrations for Step Functions](connect-supported-services.md)\.
+Service integrations that use the `.sync` or `.waitForTaskToken` patterns require additional IAM permissions\.
+For more information, see [IAM Policies for Integrated Services](service-integration-iam-templates.md)\.

 ## Wait for a Callback with the Task Token<a name="connect-wait-token"></a>

 Callback tasks provide a way to pause a workflow until a task token is returned\.
 A task might need to wait for a human approval, integrate with a third party, or call legacy systems\.
-For tasks like these, you can pause AWS Step Functions indefinitely, and wait for an external process or workflow to complete\.
+For tasks like these, you can pause Step Functions indefinitely, and wait for an external process or workflow to complete\.
 For these situations Step Functions allows you to pass a task token to some integrated services\.
 The task will pause until it receives that task token back with a [https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskSuccess.html](https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskSuccess.html) or [https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskFailure.html](https://docs.aws.amazon.com/step-functions/latest/apireference/API_SendTaskFailure.html) call\.

+To see a list of what integrated services support waiting for a task token \(`.waitForTaskToken`\), see [Supported AWS Service Integrations for Step Functions](connect-supported-services.md)\.

 **Note**
-To see a list of what integrated services support waiting for a task token \(`.waitForTaskToken`\), see [Supported AWS Service Integrations for Step Functions](connect-supported-services.md)\.
+Service integrations that use the `.sync` or `.waitForTaskToken` patterns require additional IAM permissions\.
+For more information, see [IAM Policies for Integrated Services](service-integration-iam-templates.md)\.

 **Topics**
 + [Task Token Example](#connect-wait-example)